Francisco I., - Diversity and Inclusion in Kellogg Latin America Region

 “I’m passionate about diversity and passionate about giving Latinos and Hispanics an opportunity because it is so good for the company,” she said.
 “It’s a huge opportunity for us.
 Latinos are the fastest growing minority in the US.
 The more representation we have, the more we will be able to capitalize on those markets.”

-Miriam and other Research and Development leaders recently launched a Latino cohort within the R&D division with the aim of getting more people involved and building up the talent pipeline.
+Miriam and other Research and Development leaders recently launched a Latino cohort within the R&D function with the aim of getting more people involved and building up the talent pipeline.
 The cohort now meets once a month to highlight the career paths of senior Latino employees, discuss various issues and find ways to support each other.

 The cohort has been a great success so far, and has also allowed Miriam more personal contact with some of the employees she helped hire.
 “Knowing that, hey, you were looking for a job and – I didn’t do it alone – but I helped you get into the company,” she said.
 “It’s a part of my job that I absolutely adore.”